Oireachtas Golf Society scandal: Reaction and consequences

 Following the breaking of the story, the gathering was criticised heavily across Irish society.

 The Taoiseach, Micheál Martin, was described as "furious" about the event, and in particular by the attendance of Dara Calleary.
 Calleary resigned as Minister for Agriculture, Food and the Marine on 21 August, stating in an interview to MidWest Radio that "[he] made a big mistake.
-[He] shouldn’t have gone to the function.
-[He] didn’t want to let people down and [he takes] responsibility for that mistake".
+[He] shouldn't have gone to the function.
+[He] didn't want to let people down and [he takes] responsibility for that mistake".
 He elaborated by saying his actions had undermined the work of frontline workers in Ireland and he was deeply sorry for having done so.

 Calleary's resignation made him the second Minister for Agriculture, Food and the Marine to lose his job in less than two months, following the sacking of Barry Cowen on 14 July 2020 for a controversy surrounding driving under the influence of alcohol.
 Coverage of Calleary's resignation was covered not just domestically, but also internationally, with the story featuring in The New York Times, BBC News, The Guardian, Euronews, The Times, Politico, Le Parisien, Frankfurter Allgemeine Zeitung, and Ouest-France.
 In addition to his ministerial role, Calleary resigned as deputy leader and national secretary of Fianna Fáil.

 As well as the resignations of Calleary and Leas-Cathaoirleach of Seanad Éireann, Jerry Buttimer, six senators who attended the event also lost the party whip as punishment.

 Speaking on RTÉ News: Six One on Friday 21 August, Martin would not comment on the position of judge Séamus Woulfe – citing the need for legislature not to interfere with the judiciary in line with the Constitution of Ireland – but while he suggested that Phil Hogan should apologise for attending the event, Martin declined to comment on whether he should resign, saying that Hogan's position was a matter for the European Commission.
-Following initial reluctance, Hogan subsequently apologised for his attendance at the event on 22 August.
+Following initial reluctance, Hogan apologised for his attendance at the event on 22 August.

 President of Sinn Féin and Leader of the Opposition, Mary Lou McDonald, heavily criticised both the gathering and the government, stating that the government had "descended into new levels of chaos".
 McDonald had requested that the Dáil be recalled from its summer recess, but this was initially rejected by Martin.
 In response, McDonald stated that Martin was wrong, that the government had lost its direction and that it needed to be held to account.
 McDonald also said that she had been unaware of the existence of an Oireachtas golf society, and questioned the ethics of an organisation that allowed wealthy donors to interact with members of the Oireachtas.